-Upon successful completion of this course, students will be able to: Student Learning Outcome # Alignment Core Curriculum Objective Alignment 1 Evaluate, differentiate, and integrate functions of a single variable and use them in #1, #4 #2 various applications.
-2 Evaluate definite and indefinite integrals using a variety of integration methods. #1, #4 #2, #3 3 Evaluate certain integrals, know the substitution rule, and apply the Fundamental #4 #2 Theorem of Calculus.
+Upon successful completion of this course, students will be able to: Student Learning Outcome # Alignment Core Curriculum Objective Alignment 1 Evaluate, differentiate, and integrate functions of a single variable and use themin various applications. #1, #4 #2 2 Evaluate definite and indefinite integrals using a variety of integration methods. #1, #4 #2, #3 3 Evaluate certain integrals, know the substitution rule, and apply the Fundamental Theorem of Calculus. #4 #2